SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README.md

 >2 Apply the correct SSID and Password for your Wifi connection under **Wifi STA Manual Setting**

+>3 Set your time zone under **Simple Network Time Protocol Settings**  (there is a link in the sourc code to help find your correct time zone.)

+3) Set your COM port and flash method (UART) and you should be ready to go.

+4) Compile, Flash, and Monitor.

+# Block Diagram
+---

 * For specific information about components, please exampine doc directories in each respective component area.